usexfg/COLD-DAO/README.md

 **Contract**: https://tronscan.io/#/contract/TLGm9Z8ajK4hNvnCX9vQ44bYt2yffw9PN1

-See "Write Contract" section under Contract tab, then access 'buyToken' function for asset purchase using your TronLink or Ledger wallet.
+See "Write Contract" section under Contract tab, and access 'buyToken' function for asset purchase using your TronLink or Ledger wallet.

 ------------------------------
 <h2 id="cold-governance">COLD Hivemind Asset DAO | Governance</h2>

 COLD's Asset DAO is a group of governing members stewarding the excellence of COLD's DeFi Banking Suite and the election of COLD Hivemind Asset Delegates and/or new asset integrations.
 Members will vote, according to required holding amounts, on a range of topics from project branding to annual interest rates and the selection of new financial instruments to be made available to users in COLD's yield market.

 **Asset Integration**: In order to list a new asset to be offered for banking rewards, a DAO member must first call a vote on the proposed asset.
 If a positive majority voting decision has been reached, the DAO member must burn 1 full COLD token at the time of integration.
 This will effectively create a deflationary pressure by reducing total supply, while also raising scarcity of available integrations by limiting the total amount of possible asset issuers.
-Limited-run assets, such as NFT collections or other fixed supply assets, may continue using their existing COLD integration as a COLD asset delegate for the offerring of additional assets, only if managed and issued by the same elected party or project delegated for the original asset integration.
+Limited-run assets, such as NFT collections or other fixed supply assets, may continue using their existing COLD integration for the additional offering of assets if elected as a COLD Hivemind Asset Delegate, and only if managed and issued by the same elected party or project delegated for the original asset integration.

-Proposals: Using above requirements, anyone may propose a topic upon which to vote so long as they a) hold the min req amount -&- b) make some kind of improvement to the voting interface from previous voting session.
+**Proposals**: Using requirements below, anyone may propose a topic upon which, DAO members shall vote so long as they a) hold the min req amount -&- b) make some kind of improvement to the voting interface from previous voting session.

  -  1st Governance session (3/20/21) : The holding amount required for Monetary Policy has been lowered from 1 $COLD to now a minimum of 0.1 $COLD while holding ANY amount of $COLD allows any member to vote on Project Governance decisions.

 --------------------------------

-Asset (2)
+Asset #02

 ### Coming soon...